 Our client set out to establish a new food brand for Australian consumers.
 How could he attract attention and break into a highly crowded and well established Italian food marketplace?

 Our task was to create a product that felt sophisticated and stylish and positioned for buyers with higher disposable income.
 The target audience were likely single, city workers, who when they cook, like to entertain and impress.

 The constraint: The packaging needed to be reusable and importantly to the client, integrate the Italian flag.

 In establishing a brand we looked to create an authentic story, something that rings true for both the client and their potential audience.
-We focussed the brand around real italian passion.
+We focused the brand around real Italian passion.

 In Italy the Cantina is the cellar where fresh produce is kept, it’s also a meeting place for family and close friends to gather in an intimate setting and enjoy wine and food.

 The logo is a reference to the shape of the pillars in a traditional Italian Cantina.
 It’s shaped round to align with “Rotino” meaning “Round” from the brand name.